Decommissioning projects in Germany:

-The first two are prototype reactors, whose development was not pursued.
+The first two plants are prototype reactors that were not developed further.

 Kahl experimental nuclear power plant was the first nuclear power plant built in Germany.
-After more than 25 years of operation, it was permanently shut down in 1985.
-Components and buildings were decontaminated and fully dismantled, and the site was released from regulatory control under nuclear and radiation protection law.
+After more than 25 years in operation, it was permanently shut down in 1985.
+Installation parts and buildings were decontaminated and completely dismantled, and the site was released from regulatory control under nuclear and radiation protection law.

-Experience has shown that the decommissioning of a power or prototype reactor takes at least 10 to 20 years.
+Experience has shown that the decommissioning of a power or prototype reactor takes some 10 to 20 years.

 Decommissioning of research reactors is based on the same principles as nuclear power plant decommissioning.
-The licensing procedure and the decontamination, disassembly and waste conditioning techniques used are very similar.
-However, the facility size and the radioactive inventory are significantly smaller in the case of a research reactor compared to a nuclear power plant.
+The decontamination, disassembly and waste conditioning techniques used are very similar.
+However, the facility size and radioactive inventory are significantly smaller in the case of a research reactor compared to a nuclear power plant.

 As research reactors are smaller, technical dismantling often takes less time than is the case with larger power reactors.

-At Hanau, several fuel element fabrication plants were shut down, dismantled and released from regulatory control under nuclear and radiation protection law in the 1980s and 1990s.
-The former Karlsruhe Nuclear Research Center (now Karlsruhe Institute of Technology (KIT) Campus North) ran Karlsruhe Pilot Reprocessing Plant (WAK) from 1971 until reprocessing operations ceased in 1990.
-The dismantling of this facility poses particularly complex challenges.
-In 2009-2010, the high-level liquid waste (HLLW) produced during the plant’s operation was conditioned by vitrification in a new purpose-built facility on the WAK site.
-This Karlsruhe Vitrification Facility (VEK) was later shut down and is part of the WAK dismantling project.
+At the Hanau site, several fuel element fabrication plants were shut down, dismantled and released from regulatory control under nuclear and radiation protection law in the 1980s and 1990s.
+The former Karlsruhe Nuclear Research Center (now Karlsruhe Institute of Technology (KIT) Campus North) ran the Karlsruhe Pilot Reprocessing Plant (WAK) from 1971 to 1990.
+Dismantling this facility poses particularly complex challenges.
+In 2009 and 2010, the high-level liquid waste (HLLW) produced during the plant’s operation was conditioned by vitrification in a new purpose-built facility on the WAK site.
+This Karlsruhe Vitrification Facility (VEK) was later shut down and is part of the WAK decommissioning project.

-The licensing procedure is similar to that applicable to nuclear power plant decommissioning.
-The operator plans to have fully completed the dismantling of the facility (including VEK) by the end of the 2020s.
+The operator plans to have fully completed dismantling the facility (including the VEK) by the end of the 2020s.

-From a technical perspective, the projects are broadly similar to the decommissioning of nuclear reactors, varying solely on points of details.
 A key difference to dismantling nuclear power plants is that nuclear fuel cycle facilities are in some cases heavily contaminated with alpha-emitting radionuclides from mechanical and chemical processing of nuclear fuel during operation.
 Different decontamination and dismantling techniques and a different radiation protection regime for workers are therefore required.